Library and information science: Definition

-21st century

-The digital age has transformed how information is accessed and retrieved.
-"The library is now a part of a complex and dynamic educational, recreational, and informational infrastructure."
-Mobile devices and applications with wireless networking, high-speed computers and networks, and the computing cloud have deeply impacted and developed information science and information services.
-The evolution of the library sciences maintains its mission of access equity and community space, as well as the new means for information retrieval called information literacy skills.
-All catalogs, databases, and a growing number of books are available on the Internet.
-In addition, the expanding free access to open-source journals and sources such as Wikipedia has fundamentally impacted how information is accessed.
-Information literacy is the ability to "determine the extent of information needed, access the needed information effectively and efficiently, evaluate information and its sources critically, incorporate selected information into one’s knowledge base, use information effectively to accomplish a specific purpose, and understand the economic, legal, and social issues surrounding the use of information, and access and use information ethically and legally."

 Education and training

-Academic courses in library science include collection management, information systems and technology, research methods, information literacy, cataloging and classification, preservation, reference, statistics and management.
+Academic courses in library science include collection management, information systems and technology, research methods, user studies, information literacy, cataloging and classification, preservation, reference, statistics and management.
 Library science is constantly evolving, incorporating new topics like database management, information architecture and information management, among others.

 With the mounting acceptance of Wikipedia as a valued and reliable reference source, many libraries, museums, and archives have introduced the role of Wikipedian in residence.
 As a result, some universities are including coursework relating to Wikipedia and Knowledge Management in their MLIS programs.

-Most schools in the US only offer a master's degree in library science or an MLIS and do not offer an undergraduate degree in the subject.
-About fifty schools have this graduate program, and seven are still being ranked.
-Many have online programs, which makes attending more convenient if the college is not in a student's immediate vicinity.
-According to US News online journal, the University of Illinois is at the top of the list of best MLIS programs provided by universities.
-Second is the University of North Carolina and third is the University of Washington.

-Most professional library jobs require a professional post-baccalaureate degree in library science or one of its equivalent terms.
-In the United States and Canada the certification usually comes from a master's degree granted by an ALA-accredited institution, so even non-scholarly librarians have an original academic background.
-In the United Kingdom, however, there have been moves to broaden the entry requirements to professional library posts, such that qualifications in, or experience of, a number of other disciplines have become more acceptable.
+Becoming a library staff member does not always need a degree, and in some contexts the difference between being a library staff member and a librarian is the level of education.
+Most professional library jobs require a professional degree in library science or equivalent.
+In the United States and Canada the certification usually comes from a master's degree granted by an ALA-accredited institution.
 In Australia, a number of institutions offer degrees accepted by the ALIA (Australian Library and Information Association).
 Global standards of accreditation or certification in librarianship have yet to be developed.

-In academic regalia in the United States, the color for library science is lemon.